 Objectives:

-- Recognizing individual learner needs, and the factors that may impact performance
+- Recognize individual learner needs, and the factors that may impact performance

-- How to provide valuable and actionable feedback to the struggling learner
+- Provide valuable and actionable feedback to the struggling learner

-- How to work with an individualized learning plan, remediation or probation contract
+- Created and work with an individualized learning plan, remediation or probation contract

 Presented by: Dr. Marcy Mintz